rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 Our Sun has about enough fuel to keep burning and exploding for another five thousand million years or thereabouts.
 Think about time and its deep reach.
 How far back does it actually go?
 Knoll says this as "through the immensity of time".
 Time is big, Rex.
 The early stars were great foundries fusing elements in the tedium of time.
 Eons of endless fusion.

 About 4.6 billion years ago and 93 million miles away from the newly formed Sun (Sol) all these collisions of atoms and the resulting heat and accompanying coalescing into forms we're left with some kind of Earth but not as we know it today, of course.
 Back then Earth was not hospitable to life.
 We know this from rocks.
-If light is telling us the story of the universe than rocks tell the history of Earth or so says Knoll.
+If light is telling us the story of the universe than rocks tell the history of Earth (p. ??, Knoll).

 My mind wonders now to the [Cambrian explosion and the Burgess shale](https://en.wikipedia.org/wiki/Burgess_Shale-type_preservation) of which I learned from Gould and he has written a book called [_Wonderful Life_](https://en.wikipedia.org/wiki/Wonderful_Life_(book)) all about it.
 I haven't read it all but do plan to finish some day. :-)